 RV tank heaters, also known as RV tank heating pads or RV holding tank heaters, are exactly what they sound like.
 They are heaters, usually found as pads, that attach to your various RV holding tanks.

 These tank heaters may sound complicated to install, given their need for electric power.
-However, they may be easier to install than you think, especially with helpful youtube tutorials!
+However, they may be easier to install than you think, especially with helpful youtube tutorials like the one below!

 While RV heating pads mainly exist to be installed on the outside of your holding tanks, you can purchase smaller heating pads as well.
 Often angled or manufactured in various shapes and sizes, these heaters are more versatile.

-These pads attach to your various pipes and fixtures, which means that you don’t have to worry about water or fluids freezing up in any areas of concern.
+The pads attach to various pipes and fixtures, which means you don’t have to worry about water or fluids freezing up in any areas of concern.
 They are also very similar to the larger pads in terms of installation.

-However, if you don’t own an new RV, tank heaters are an easy after market installation.
-They can be incredibly useful for full timers in cold climates, or anyone worried about getting caught in the snow for a few days!
+However, if you don’t own a new RV, tank heaters are an easy after-market installation.
+They can be incredibly useful for full-timers in cold climates, or anyone worried about getting caught in the snow for a few days!

 When Do I Need RV Tank Heaters?

 While there are other options to keep your tanks from freezing, there are times when you need RV tank heaters.
-If you are planning to camp in your rig during freezing temperatures for more than one night, RV heating pads are an excellent solution, and a necessity to many RV owners.
+If you are planning to camp in your rig during freezing temperatures for more than one night, RV heating pads are an excellent solution and a necessity for many RV owners.

-Most RVers recommend using tank heating pads when the outside temperature reaches 32 degrees Fahrenheit or below, especially for extended periods of time.
+Most RVers recommend using tank heating pads when the outside temperature reaches 32 degrees Fahrenheit or below, especially for extended periods.
 However, you can only use RV tank heating pads when you have liquid in your various tanks.

 You can always use RV antifreeze for your pipes and tanks, though these products are best for a rig that is left sitting for the winter.
 However, you may wish to check out some of these products if RV holding tank pads are out of your budget.

-Overall, you should plan on a way to heat your RV’s tanks if you are travelling in winter weather conditions, even if there isn’t a snow storm coming.
+Overall, you should plan on a way to heat your RV’s tanks if you are traveling in winter weather conditions, even if there isn’t a snowstorm coming.
 Ambient freezing temperatures can quickly freeze your RV’s various systems, which means more damage and money spent in the long run!

 Types of RV Tank Heaters

-Most RV tank heaters can be found in pad form with easy to install instructions.
-However, there are many types of specifications to RV tank heaters, as well as various sizes and purposes.
+Most RV tank heaters can be found in pad form with easy-to-install instructions.
+However, there are many types of specifications for RV tank heaters, as well as various sizes and purposes.
 Let’s check out the different types.

 Standard Pad Heater (AC or DC)